yyxlab/yyxlab.github.io/contents/publications.md

 Yi Liu, Xuyang Sun*, Nan Liu*, Yaxiong Yang*, Emerging Techniques for Precision Neuromodulation: A Comparative Framework from Bench to Bedside.
 The Innovation Life 2025 (Accepted)

 Yichen Ke#, Ruijie Gong#, Nan Liu*, Yaxiong Yang*, A brief guideline for the studies of structure-function relationship of ion channels using AlphaFold3.
-Fundamental Research 2025 (Accepted)
+Fundamental Research 2025

 ### 2020-2025（北京航空航天大学课题组期间）/ 2020–2025 (Lab at Beihang University)